Arya 2

-Arya 2 is a 2009 Indian Telugu-language romantic action comedy film co-written and directed by Sukumar.
+Arya 2 is a 2009 Indian Telugu-language psychological romantic comedy action film co-written and directed by Sukumar.
 Produced by Aditya Babu and B. V. S. N. Prasad under the Aditya Arts banner, the film stars Allu Arjun in the titular role, alongside Kajal Aggarwal and Navdeep with music composed by Devi Sri Prasad.
 It serves as a spiritual sequel to Arya (2004).

 The film explores the complex love-hate relationship between two childhood friends, Arya and Ajay, and their mutual love for Geetha, set against a backdrop of corporate and family conflicts.
 Arya 2 was released theatrically on 27 November 2009 to mixed reviews.
 While the film opened to strong box office collections, its run was affected in Telangana due to disruptions caused by the Telangana agitation.
+Despite this, it managed to gross over ₹25 crore in its initial run, while also collecting a distributor's share of ₹14 crore, emerging as an average to an above average success at the box office.
 The film was later dubbed into Malayalam with the same title, and released across Kerala on 5 February 2010 with 100 prints and was successful in the state.

 Over the years, Arya 2 has been re-evaluated as one of the best films in Allu Arjun and Sukumar's filmography and gained a massive fan following particularly from the youth.
-It received praise for the performances of its leads(particularly Arjun), Sukumar's writing, music, cinematography and technical aspects.
+It received praise for the performances of its leads, Sukumar's writing, music, cinematography and technical aspects.
 Over the time, the film has gained a cult status.
 Owing to its enduring popularity post release, it was eventually re-released on April 5, 2025 on the occasion of Arjun's birthday.
-It grossed over ₹6.75 crore and is currently the 5th highest grossing re-released Telugu film.
+It grossed over ₹6.75 crore and is currently the 10th highest grossing re-released Telugu film.